bryanwb/sellsword/README.md

 Sellsword is only supported for the BASH shell and on the OS X and linux operating systems.
 Sellsword is implemented primarily in Go because writing complex logic in BASH dramatically shortens one's life expectancy.

+Sellsword has two core concepts, *applications* which are defined by YAML files in ~/.ssw/config/ and *environments* per application stored in ~/.ssw/appname/.
+The environment can be a set of environment variables, a directory containing arbitrary files, or a single file to be linked to a particular location.

 ## Installation